Search this site

 "Lord, tell me what you want.
-I will give away whatever I have - all my belongings are yours.
-They had been given to me by you and it is you who will be taking them back.
-Nothing belongs to me - everything is yours.
+I will give away whatever I have; all my belongings are yours.
+They were given to me by you and it is you who will be taking them back.
+Nothing belongs to me; everything is yours.
 Tell me what do you wish to have?"

-"Give me all the money and jewellery that you have."
+"Give me all the money and jewellery you have."

 "Of course I will give; I will give away everything to you.
-But, first, I have to offer my worship.
-You are my Lord - first I will offer my worship to you and, then, I will hand over all my possessions including this fountain pen.
-You have shown yourself to me; my life has become blessed now!"
+But, first, I must offer my worship.
+You are my Lord - first I will offer my worship to you and, then, I will hand over all my possessions, including this fountain pen.
+You have shown yourself to me; my life is blessed!"